 This spinal exam relies on measurements of three positions and looks for flexibility.

 When assessing adult scoliosis, this is important to understand and helps determine how to proceed with treatment.
 The body is no longer in development as an adolescent.
 This means bracing does not come with a one-size-fits-all approach.
 Chiropractic can help with the assessment modalities used to investigate adult scoliosis cases.
-These measurement and analyses tools are often used in combination to develop a complete picture of what is going on.
+These measurement and analysis tools are often used to develop a complete picture of what is happening.

 Fill Up With Prebiotics